satial-interfaces/CalendarControl/README.md

 </Window>
 ````

-It's even better to specify the item template
+It's even better to specify the item template with binding to your view model

 ````Xml
 <Window xmlns="https://github.com/avaloniaui"